KanishkKaran/RightBot_/README.md

 # RightBot_

 This project stemmed out from my master's project.
-The idea behind my project was to look at the types of profile behind these campaigns understanding the profiles behind some of these online hate campaigns.
+The idea behind the project is to make a list of the far-right profiles that are behind these campaigns.
+Maybe later reporting it to Twitter.

+Most likely:
+> Twitter won't do anything!

-Therefore, I dedcided to make a bot that will make a list of people who are retweeting types of hate hashtags.
+But it's cool to have a dataset of people who're retweeting certain types of hate hashtags.

 Some of